 Carboniferous rainforest collapse

 Around 305 million years ago, this collapse marked the start of the end of the Carboniferous.
 On land, vast rainforests changed over to islands of vegetation, each housing unique species depending on size and location.
-These events affected the oceans of the world as well, starting a decline in diversity.
+These events also affected the oceans of the world, starting a decline in diversity.